Kingiseppsky District: Transportation

 The railway connecting Saint Petersburg with Tallinn crosses the district from east to west.
 Both Kingisepp and Ivangorod are on this railway.
 Veymarn is an important node station.
 There, one railway branches off south and runs to Slantsy and Gdov.
 It was running all the way up to Pskov before World War II, but the stretch between Gdov and Pskov was destroyed during the war and never restored.
 Another railway runs north from Veymarn to Sosnovy Bor (Kalishche railway station) and to Saint Petersburg.
 Kotly is a node station and the starting point for the railway running to Ust-Luga.
 There is no passenger service between Veymarn and Ust-Luga or Kalishche.
 There is a passenger train between Saint Petersburg and Tallinn, which stops both in Kingisepp and Ivangorod.

 The A180 highway, connecting Saint Petersburg and Ivangorod, crosses the district from east to west, passing through Kingisepp.
 It coincides with the European route E20 connecting Saint Petersburg via Tallinn with Shannon Airport.
 Kingisepp is connected by road with Volosovo and Slantsy.
 Generally, the district has an extensive network of local roads.

 Ust-Luga is the site of an important coal and fertiliser terminal.
 It also serves as the northern end of the Baltic Pipeline System-II.

 Demographics

 The critically endangered Votic language is spoken in two villages.

+Administrative and territorial structure

+As of 2023, as an administrative district, it is subdivided into selsoviets, towns, and urban-type settlements.
+As a municipal district, it is subdivided into 11 settlements, of which 2 are urban settlements and 9 are rural settlements: